Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 1202 E 38th St, Indianapolis

 The Youth Pavilion is part of the giant Coliseum at the Indiana State Fairgrounds.
 The Pavilion hosts youth hockey programs and public ice skating as well as birthday parties.
-The Youth Pavilion is managed by the Indy Fuel Tank.
-Public ice skating sessions take place Friday, Saturday and Sunday, see the Pop Weaver Pavilion website for skate times.
+The Youth Pavilion is managed by the Fuel Tank at Fishers.
+Public ice skating at the Fairgrounds takes place on Friday, Saturday, and Sunday from September through February.
+See the Pop Weaver Pavilion website for skate times.

 Admission is $9, Skate rental $3.
-(There is a $10 parking fee at the Fairgrounds and you may be charged depending on the events occurring at the Fairgrounds.)
+Please note that there is a $10 parking fee at the Fairgrounds and you may be charged more depending on the events occurring at the Fairgrounds.

 | Website |